foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 ## Bugfixes and small improvements
 * Added gadgeteer and utility belt to the class features compendium.
 Thanks sturteva!
-* Updated Spell Focus feat to include spell save DC modifier.
+* Fixed an issue where rolls would not work if there were situational bonuses available, but none were selected.
 * Removed attack and damage features from confused condition.
 We're still confused about how that happened.
+* Updated Spell Focus feat to include spell save DC modifier.
 * Spells now adjust their item level also for damage calculations.
 Please note that this will only count for spell chat cards that aren't already in the chat.

 # v0.14.3 - Starfinder